 Most importantly, however, Andrews Bald remains an outstanding destination for hikers seeking spectacular views of the Great Smoky Mountain highlands.
 The hike is just long enough to escape the crowds at Clingmans Dome, but short enough for almost everyone in the family to enjoy.

 The hike begins with a descent down the southern flank of Clingmans Dome, also known as Forney Ridge.
 Just after World War II this general area was the site of a major military plane crash.
 On June 12, 1946, a B-29 Flying Superfortress, enroute from Chicago to Florida, crashed into Clingmans Dome during a night navigational flight.
 The aircraft crashed just north of the Appalachian Trail, roughly one-eigth of a mile to the east of where the Clingmans Dome Tower now stands.
 Upon impact the wings were sheared off, while the fuselage continued on towards Clingmans Dome Road.
 The Park Superintendent at the time said that the wreckage was strewn over an acre or more of ground.
 All 12 men aboard the plane were killed.

 At just over a tenth-of-a-mile from the trailhead the Clingmans Dome Bypass Trail forks off to the right.
 This connector path leads to the Appalachian Trail.
-To continue on towards Andrews Bald, turn left at this junction.
+To continue on towards Andrews Bald, hikers should turn left at this junction.

 Roughly one mile from the trailhead the Forney Creek Trail will also branch off to the right.
 This trail eventually dead-ends into Lakeshore Trail near Backcountry Campsite 74, roughly 11.4 miles towards the south.
 From this junction hikers should proceed straight ahead to continue towards Andrews Bald.